Grape Shot (shipwreck)

 The Grape Shot is a shipwreck located off the coast of Plum Island, Wisconsin.

 History

-The Grape Shot was a 130-foot centerboard schooner.
+The Grape Shot was a 130-foot, two masted centerboard schooner.
 It was built by B. B. Jones in Buffalo, New York in 1855.
-The vessel primarily transported lumber, wheat and coal.
+The vessel primarily transported lumber, wheat and coal in the upper Great Lakes.

-In November of 1867, the vessel was driven aground by a gale.
-Attempts were made to salvage it.
-Though they were unsuccessful, the cargo and the ship's rigging and deck gear were removed.
+In November 1867, the vessel was driven aground by a gale.
+All crew were successfully rescued.
+An attempt was made to pull it free by the tug Leviathan.
+They were unsuccessful, leading the George Dunbar to salvage the cargo of 50,000 board feet of lumber and the ship's rigging and deck gear.
+The ship then broke up over the winter, preventing further attempts at salvage.

+In 1895, a life-saving station was built on the shore of Plum Island nearby.

+Wreck

-The site was added to the National Register of Historic Places in 2016.
+The wreck is located 0.18 miles NW of the now-retired lifesaving station in approximately 8 feet of water.
+It was surveyed in 2015, and added to the National Register of Historic Places in 2016.